Great to have you folks here on the EIB network, Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 You cannot bring this many poor people into the country as fast as this bill would.

-I mean, folks, this bill would make almost immediate the legalization of twelve million or fifty, whatever it is, and then you multiply that by at least four relatives.
+I mean, folks, this bill would make almost immediate the legalization of $12 million or $15 million, whatever it is.

-I mean, it's it's uh Robert Rector and and his gang at the Heritage Foundation have done some amazing work on this, and they've dispelled this notion that uh all these people are here doing work the American people won't do.
+I mean, Robert Rector and his gang at the Heritage Foundation have done some amazing work on this.

-This this immigration bill does nothing to force countries like Mexico to reform their policies so as to discourage more illegal crime.
+This immigration bill does nothing to force countries like Mexico to reform their policies so as to discourage more illegal crime.

-If this if this becomes law, I frankly don't think this thing has a snowball's chance, and it's because of you.
+I frankly don't think this thing has a snowball's chance, and it's because of you.

 And that's why the elites in both sides are upset.